Ultimate Guide to

 Magnetic Pickups

-A magnetic soundhole pickup works by wrapping an insulated copper wire around around a magnet, creating a magnetic field which is ‘disturbed’ by the vibration of a steel guitar string.
+A magnetic soundhole pickup works by wrapping an insulated copper wire around a magnet, creating a magnetic field which is ‘disturbed’ by the vibration of a steel guitar string.
 This is identical to an electric guitar pickup.
+Magnetic soundhole pickups are really easy to install and can be fitted without making any permanent modifications to your guitar.
+Most models simply fit onto your soundhole and then you just turn a couple of screws to tighten and plug it in.
+The majority of magnetic pickups are 'passive,' requiring no battery to power them.

 How Hard Are They to Install?